 Section 1.
 The Executive Board shall determine when a position on the Board has become vacant.

 Section 2.
-In the event of a vacancy in any office, the Board may appoint a member of the Association to serve as a replacement until the next annual meeting and election.
+The position of Immediate Past President shall not be replaced.
+In the event of a vacancy in any other office, the Board may appoint a member of the Association to serve as a replacement until the next annual meeting and election.
 If the vacancy occurs in a Member-at-Large position during its first year of occupancy, the Board may appoint a replacement to serve the remainder of the two-year term or it may appoint a replacement to serve the remainder of the first year only, with the second year of the term to be filled by election at the annual meeting.
 The Board may choose not to appoint a replacement for a position that will be vacant for less than a semester, if the Board determines that leaving it vacant will not have a deleterious effect on the operation of the Board.

 ARTICLE VIII.
 AMENDMENTS AND BYLAWS

 Section 1.
 The Executive Board may propose amendments to this Constitution.
 By petition, ten percent of the members of the Association may also propose amendments to this Constitution.

 Section 2.
 Proposed amendments to this Constitution shall be sent to each member of the Association at least two weeks before any meeting at which constitutional amendments are to be considered.